 Served outside time frames.

-The State was able to serve the NCP or putative father, but it was not within 90 days of locate and an order was not established during the audit period.
+The State was able to serve the NCP or alleged father, but it was not within 90 days of locate and an order was not established during the audit period.

-The State had located the NCP or putative father, but did not take any steps to establish a current support order.
+The State had located the NCP or alleged father but did not take any steps to establish a current support order.

 Did not refer to IV-A for non-cooperation.

-The State did not inform IV-A of the non-cooperation.
-The CP is not cooperating with the State and the CP’s cooperation is essential to take the next step in establishing an order.
+The CP is not cooperating with the State and the CP’s cooperation is essential to take the next step in establishing an order and the State did not inform IV-A of the non-cooperation.

 Did not refer to NCP’s residential State.

-The State located the NCP or putative father in another State, long arm does not apply or has failed and the State did not send a UIFSA packet to the other State.
+The State located the NCP or alleged father in another State, long arm does not apply or has failed, and the State did not send a UIFSA packet to the other State.

 Enforcement – Per CFR Title 45 §303.6 – 75% Compliance level